Informatievlaanderen/VSDS-Onboarding-Example/minimal-workbench/README.md

 >       versionOf-property: http://purl.org/dc/terms/isVersionOf
 > ```

-We output the linked data (state) objects to the specified sink.
+We output the linked data (state) objects to the specified sink(s).
 For demo purposes we use a component that simply logs the member to the console, which for a Docker container results in its logs.
 ```yaml
 outputs:
   - name: Ldio:ConsoleOut